-I travelled with my girlfriend on a trip organised by Science Illustrated from Washington DC to Georgia, and during an overnight stop in Staunton, Virginia, our Astrophotographer Göran Strand gave a lecture in on his story becoming and being a professional astrophotographer.
+I travelled with my girlfriend on a trip organised by Science Illustrated from Washington DC to Georgia, and during an overnight stop in Staunton, Virginia, our Astrophotographer Göran Strand gave a lecture on his story of becoming and being a professional astrophotographer.

 It was a very interesting lecture with a lot of astonishing photos of all kinds – but all with the sky as a central object or background!
 One of the photos that really blew me away, was his Hubble-like photo of Andromeda – as I had never even considered that it would be even nearly possible to do such a photo from earth – without having at least one of those aforementioned telescopes on a Chilean mountain top.

 That evening I told my girlfriend that I would be very proud and satisfied, if I could ever take such a photo one day – and since that evening Göran Strand’s photo of Andromeda has been my benchmark! 🙂